HMR1200 - Electric trowel Vevor - Free user manual and instructions

 5.9 Trowel Arm

 Provides attachment points for the blades.
-If the blades show uneven patterns or if blades wear out faster than others, the trowel arm may to be replaced.
+If the blades show uneven patterns or if blades wear out faster than others, the trowel arm may need to be replaced.

 5.10 Blades

-This trowel is equipped with 4 combo hardened, steel blades designed both float and finish operations.
+This trowel is equipped with 4 combo hardened, steel blades designed for both float and finish operations.
 These blades are interchangeable with most manufacturers.

 5.11 V-Belt Cover